BenAltermatt/VideoGameBusinessPlan/docs/README.md

 4. Now, run the executable.
 You should get a screen like shown below.
 This is known as the project manager.
 We are going to try and import a project here after we get it.
 ![This is a blank project manager screen.](./project_manager.png)

 5. Now, we need to get our project.
-Please clone this repository if you like, or, if you prefer, download the zip file at the base level of the repository and unzip it whereever you prefer.
+You can clone this repository if you like, or you can download the zip posted at [this link](https://drive.google.com/file/d/18zIdZnIgsIxzWpSJaZFriQCwBsBoNgKm/view?usp=sharing)

 6. Now that you have the contents of the repository, you are going to want to go back to your instance of the Godot Editor, and click `import`.
 We are going to specify the path to the `project.godot` file, which should be the child of the parent directory of our unzipped our cloned repo.
 Click `open` and then `Import&Edit`.
 ![This is what it should look like when importing a project into Godot](./import.png)